 Often, new businesses will try and play down competitors, thinking that a big market with strong competition will undermine their project.
 Yet, what it actually shows is that there is already money, investment, and users in a similar platform.
 It shows that customers are ready for your idea and that it is relevant for a growing market.

 The key is to make sure your idea, your way of solving the problem, is better than your competitors.
 It’s your secret sauce.
 The thing that makes you special.
-If you can define that and show how it will create value, you’re onto a winning idea!
+You are onto a winning idea if you can successfully define it and prove how it will create value!
+Also, you could market your concepts through the different social media platforms available today.
+You might as well take advantage of any digital marketing company and utilize their resources to communicate your ideas.

 So, there you have it!
 If you have a long-term business idea and have completed the steps above, you will be well-prepared for your ICO.